churchers/vm-bhyve/README.md

 You can use cloud images to create virtual machines.
 The `vm img` command will download the image to datastore and uncompress it if needed (.xz, .tar.gz, and .gz files are supported).
 The image should be in RAW or QCOW2 format.
+To use this feature you'll need install qemu-utils package:

+    # pkg install qemu-utils

 To launch FreeBSD using official cloud image: